Kevin8523/20170519_Predicting_QB_Pro_Bowl/README.md

 A study on College Quarterbacks and how well they translate into the pros

 ## Data Files
-1. preprocessing.R
+1. preprocessing.R - Script to grab all the raw data and create data files to use for exploration
-2. eda.R
+2. eda.R - Exploration of data to get a good overview of the data
-3. full_script
+3. full_script - Full script

 ## Overview
 - Personal project analyzing college quarterbacks and predicting wheter they will make the pro bowl within 5 years.